AoLab/ansible-playbooks/README.md

 - 50008 -> 8000

-Platform DNS is available on `platform-networking` and its configuration is available in `bind9`.
+Platform DNS is available on `platform-networking` and its configuration is available in `coredns`.
-In order to use specific dns with dhcp on Ubuntu 18.04 check [this](https://askubuntu.com/questions/1001241/can-netplan-configured-nameservers-supersede-not-merge-with-the-dhcp-nameserve) stackoverflow question or use [this](https://medium.com/@niktrix/getting-rid-of-systemd-resolved-consuming-port-53-605f0234f32f) medium post to handle it forever.
+In order to use specific dns with dhcp on Ubuntu 18.04, check [this](https://askubuntu.com/questions/1001241/can-netplan-configured-nameservers-supersede-not-merge-with-the-dhcp-nameserve) stackoverflow question or use [this](https://medium.com/@niktrix/getting-rid-of-systemd-resolved-consuming-port-53-605f0234f32f) medium post to handle it forever.

 ## OpenVPN

-In the `platform-base` there is a simple but useful openvpn service that operates on port 8000.
+In the `platform-base` there is a useful openvpn service with simple configuration that operates on port 8000.
 For better usage please use the following command in `ovpn` file:

 ```